Sal Martino Grant for DEI Research

 ASAE Research Foundation is an established primary creator and resource for research and information in the association community.
 Through this grant, ASAE Research Foundation intends to expand and promote academic research that advances knowledge in association management and leadership, creating new conversations in DEI, and raising the profile of nonprofit research both inside and outside academia.

-Congratulations to the 2020 and 2021 Sal Martino Grant award recipients!
-The Research Foundation looks forward to supporting their projects throughout 2021 and beyond.
+Congratulations to the 2022 Sal Martino Grant award recipient!
+The Research Foundation looks forward to supporting this project throughout 2022 and beyond.

 ABOUT SAL MARTINO

 In his remarks at ASAE’s 2017 Annual Meeting, Sal Martino, ASAE’s Immediate Past Board Chair, spoke about the primary purposes of the ASAE Research Foundation: to present research that is both relevant and valuable for the development of association professionals; and, to directly support ASAE’s goal of demonstrating the benefits association bring to society.
 One of the vital functions that associations serve in society, he stressed, was to create “pathways for women, ethnic and racial minorities, and LGBTQ individuals to attain equality and leadership roles."
 Research is critical to this, and all the functions associations serve.

 Click here to access a transcript of the speech.

 Sal’s commitment to diversity, equity, and inclusion (DEI) spans more than 40 years, including a 20-year commitment to the students of a South Bronx community college, who primarily belong to racial and ethnic minority groups.
 His dedication continues to this day, serving as an inspiring legacy to the association community.